-- 3. The scope of 398RO comprises - - (a) Installation of architectural lighting and control systems for three government buildings, namely Hong Kong Cultural Centre, Hong Kong Museum of Art and Hong Kong Coliseum; and - (b) Implementation of the overall multi-media system to control the movement, colour and intensity of the individual lighting systems installed in all participating buildings (about 33 in total).
+- 3. The scope of 398RO comprises - (a) Installation of architectural lighting and control systems for three government buildings, namely, Hong Kong Cultural Centre, Hong Kong Museum of Art and Hong Kong Coliseum; and - (b) Implementation of the overall multi-media system to control the movement, colour and intensity of the individual lighting systems installed in all participating buildings (about 33 in total).
 This will allow the synchronisation of the lighting systems to achieve overall choreography of the lights with a suitable musical score.
-This multi-media system is an essential part of the project to create the phase 2 Show (Please refer to paragraph 4 below for details).
+This multi-media system is an essential part of the project to create the phase 2 Show.

-The 18 buildings participating in phase 1 of the Plan are shown on the photograph at Enclosure 1.
-Artist's impressions of the proposed lighting effects for each of the government buildings to be covered in phase 2 are at Enclosures 2 to 3.
+The 18 buildings participating in phase 1 of the Plan are shown at Enclosure 1.
+The different lighting effects used by the buildings in phase 1 are shown at Enclosure 2.
+Artist's impressions of the proposed lighting effects for each of the government buildings to be covered in phase 2 are at Enclosure 3.
 We plan to start the project in September 2004 for completion by end 2005.